 Plot SpatRaster contours

-surface, you should specify the layer on aes(z = layer_name)
+surface, you should specify the layer on aes(z = layer_name), otherwise all

 the layers would be consider for creating contours.
 See also Facets